-Let me show you around the space I create in.
+Let me show you around the place I create in.

 I guess you got lucky today.